GCS10ALU/Summative_Ebookshelf/README.md

    5. Show your statistics (5)
    6. Exit (6)

-5. Enter the number corresponding to your choice:
-6. If a user chooses to (1) Read a book, they will be presented with the following interface with the following options:
+5. If a user chooses to (1) Read a book, they will be presented with the following interface with the following options:

    1. A user will be presented with a list of books containing names of the books, authors, and the ISN number of the book.
 Example; (When the Breath Becomes Aire by Paul Kalanithi).
    2. A user will also be provided an interface to input to choose the ISN number of book that they want to read a book from the list.